 I’ve got my list of potential majors narrowed down to 20-30 options.
 Is that a problem?

 Problem?
 More like awesome.
-We love students with broad interests and, in fact, encourage exploration though our general education requirements and flexible curriculum.
+We love students with broad interests and, in fact, encourage exploration through our general education requirements and flexible curriculum.
 Once you’re ready to decide (by your junior year), take your pick from 48 majors.
-Or double major if you can't just pick one.
+Or double major if you can't pick just one.

 As much as I like cleaning beakers and making coffee, access to REAL research is important to me.
 Can I do that at Pomona?

 Yes!
 Since we do not have graduate students, our faculty love engaging students in their research, giving you the chance to work closely with faculty on projects that truly advance the boundaries of knowledge.
 In fact, it’s not uncommon for first-year students to get involved.
 The Summer Undergraduate Research Program (SURP) enables about 200 students annually to conduct extended, focused research in close cooperation with a Pomona faculty member.
 SURP projects, which receive funding from Pomona and from public and private foundations, take place both on campus and in the field and span all disciplines.

 Assuming my breakdancing career doesn't take off, private schools seem very expensive.
 Can I afford Pomona?

 To maintain the remarkable strength and variety of Pomona’s student body, the College’s financial resources are critical.
 For U.S. citizens, permanent residents, and students graduating from U.S. high schools, admission decisions are made without consideration of a student’s financial circumstances (need-blind admissions).
 More than half of Pomona’s students receive financial aid from the College to support their study; the average financial aid package is $51,134; and the College meets 100 percent of the demonstrated financial need of every enrolled student.
 Since 2008, all financial aid awards have been a combination of scholarships, grants and work study (with no packaged loans).